Urban Forestry Division

 Maintenance activities include: planting, pruning, young tree maintenance, and tree and stump removals.

-Planning and administrative activities include: the review of tree modification permits, tree removal requests, outreach to the community on the care and importance of trees, maintaining the Citywide Master Street Tree List, and long-term planning for the City’s urban forest, including the eventual replacement of trees over time.
+Planning and administrative activities include: the review of tree modification permits, tree removal requests, outreach to the community on the care and importance of trees, maintaining the City's Climate-Ready Tree Lists, and long-term planning for the City’s urban forest, including the eventual replacement of trees over time.

 What is a City Tree?

-Information about street trees, City trees, the Master Street Tree List, and information on removal or modification requests and process
+Information about street trees, City trees, the Climate-Ready Tree List, and information on removal or modification requests and process

 City Tree Maintenance